 A note about my method: The magic of the movie-making process happens in the editing process, and it is generally quicker and easier via a touchscreen than a keyboard.
-This is why I recommend smartphones rather than a laptop/desktop for editing, though you are free to use these tools.
+This is why I recommend smartphones or tablets rather than a laptop/desktop for editing, though you are free to use these tools.

 Hours of video: Every minute of every day hundreds of hours of video are uploaded to YouTube.
 Facebook claims to screen 100 million hours of video a day, while Snapchat and TikTok also screen lots of video.
 In July 2021 Instagram announced it would focus on video rather than photos.
-This means a massive amount of video is competing for people’s attention.
+All of these factors mean a massive amount of video is competing for people’s attention.

 Probably 95+ per cent of all the video content posted on social media and the web is rubbish.
 If you want your video to stand out you must make a quality product.
 To do that you need to be able to shoot, edit and narrate in a professional way, using the best available tools.
-In my teachings we also consider how creativity is part of mobile movie-making.
+In my lessons we consider how creativity is part of mobile movie-making.